 - You can save your request submission at any stage of the process and return to complete your request application at a later time.

-- Seattle Genetics will generally review your request for completion, clarity, and compliance within 45-60 days of submission.
+- Seagen will generally review your request for completion, clarity, and compliance within 45-60 days of submission.

 - You will receive an email notification upon approval or denial of your request.